balajiks-dev/SwiftUIContacts/README.md

 Hey Crew,

 This repo is the simple Contacts SwiftUI App which can add a new contact with FullName, MobileNumber, JobTitle and EmailId and also can be able to edit that contact.
+Runs in XCode 12 Beta 5 Version.
 All the contacts were viewed in a list.

 In Later, I will upload with Coredata Feature in SwiftUI for this application.